account-tech/docs/move-framework/concepts/dependencies.md

 # Dependencies

-Each Account explicitly declares and migrates to new versions of package dependencies which are allowed to modify their state.
-This approach ensures only authorized code can interact with it.
+Each Account explicitly declares and migrates to new versions of package dependencies that are authorized to modify their state.
+This approach ensures that only authorized code can interact with the account.

 ### Deps

-By default, the Account must have `AccountProtocol` and `AccountConfig` as first dependencies.
-The latter being the package defining the Account type.
-Optionally, one can add `AccountActions` which provides built-in actions and intents, and any other package.
+By default, the Account must have `AccountProtocol` and `AccountConfig` as its first dependencies, with the latter being the package that defines the Account type.
+Optionally, one can add `AccountActions`, which provides built-in actions and intents, and any other packages.

-A dependency is defined by a name, a package id and a version.
+A dependency is defined by a name, a package ID, and a version.

 ```rust
 public struct Dep has copy, drop, store {